Mattancherry Palace

 The Mattancherry Palace is a palace popularly known as the Dutch Palace, in Mattancherry, Kochi, in the Indian state of Kerala which features Kerala murals depicting portraits and exhibits of the Rajas of Kochi.
-The palace was included in the "tentative list" of UNESCO World Heritage Siteand hence it's yet to be in UNESCO.
+The palace was included in the tentative list of UNESCO World Heritage Sites.
 Despite the name Dutch Palace, the palace was built by the Portuguese Empire as a gift to the Kingdom of Cochin.

 History

-The Palace was built and gifted by the Portuguese as a present to the king of Cochin around 1545.
-The palace was built to appease the king after they plundered a temple nearby.
+The palace was built and gifted by the Portuguese as a present to the king of Cochin, around 1545.
+It was built to appease the king after they plundered a temple nearby.